saurinn/saurinn.github.com/src/pages/blog/xxe-oob-via-a-pdf-upload.md

 And just like that I successfully exfiltrated an internal filesystem file from the AWS instance.
 Great, let's try reading something more sensitive `/etc/passwd`:

 No luck...

 The call to my collaborator was empty.
-I tried with different files but still nothing was returned to my collaborator instance...
-OK, until this point I'd read a ton of writeups about XXE on Java applications and I knew I was facing the line termination (multiline files) restriction, so only single line files could be read out.
+I tried with different files but still nothing was returned to my collaborator instance.
+OK, until this point I'd read a ton of writeups about XXE on Java applications so I knew I was facing the line termination (multiline files) restriction, therefore only single line files could be read out.

-Time to pull out the FTP trick to exfil mutiline files (thanks to Novikov).
+Time to pull out the FTP trick to exfil multiline files, thanks to [Novikov](https://web.archive.org/web/20141023173000/http://lab.onsec.ru/2014/06/xxe-oob-exploitation-at-java-17.html).
 I found a [script](https://github.com/lc/230-OOB/blob/master/230.py) created by [Corben Leo](https://x.com/hacker_) that emulates an FTP server for OOB attacks.

-After having a lot of issues setting up the server on my VPS (skill issue), I finally was able to do it.
+After having a some issues setting up the server on my VPS (skill issue), I finally was able to do it.
 Then, I repeated all the exploitation steps, which lead me to...

 Nada land, again.